timday/coronavirus/docs/index.md

 UK
 ==

-Data from the [PHE tracker](https://www.arcgis.com/apps/opsdashboard/index.html#/f94c3c90da5b4e9f9a0b19484dd4bb14) as curated into `.csv` file timeseries by <https://github.com/tomwhite/covid-19-uk-data>.
+Data from the gov.uk tracker at <https://coronavirus.data.gov.uk/> as curated into `.csv` file timeseries by <https://github.com/tomwhite/covid-19-uk-data>.

 A messy plot of all the individual UTLAs/health-boards case counts: